chad-cervantes/cpnt260-a4-Full-Page-Layout/README.md

 ### Important Notes

 - AA contrast: The text color of the paragraph, for some odd reason, has a low contrast ratio; but text can be seen very clearly.
-The inspector states that because I have a white background, the color of the test is hard to see, but this isn't the case since I used a gradient of three different colors.
+The inspector states that because I have a white background, the color of the text is hard to see, but this isn't the case since I used a gradient of three different colors.